jameshume/jehtech/src/html/verilog.md

 > and complete the assignment without interruption from any other Verilog statement.
 The assignment
 > is said to "block" other assignments until the current assignment has completed [[Ref]](http://www.sunburst-design.com/papers/CummingsSNUG2000SJ_NBA.pdf)

+My colleage has warned me off using blocking assignment in proceedural blocks:

+> = should not be used in always blocks, <= should only be used in always blocks.
+> ...
+> Because, for synthesizable logic, all the things that happen inside an always block must happen simultaneously.
+> They can't happen in sequence, as would be the case with a blocking assignment.
+> ...
+> The thing with VHDL and Verilog is they were both originally designed for modelling digital systems and then
+> kind of borrowed for doing FPGA development, so it's completely possible to write code that is perfectly valid,
+> in terms of syntax and function but completely impossible to synthesize into something that'll run in an FPGA.
+> So, it is valid to put blocking assignments in an always block, but most tools won't synthesize that because
+> there is no implicit way for an FPGA to sequence the assignments.
+> ...
+> Synthesizability, for some tools, may also depend on whether blocking assignments, inside an always block, have interdependencies.
+For example:
+>
+> ```
+> always @(posedge clk) begin
+>   x = b;
+>   y = c;
+> end
+> ```
+>
+> may synthesize fine, because it's irrelevant whether assignment was blocking or non-blocking, in that case.
+But:
+>
+> ```
+> always @(podwdge clk) begin
+>   x = b;
+>   y = x;
+> end
+> ```
+>
+> may not, because y depends on x having been modified first.
+>
+> I guess, in short, what I'm saying is; blocking assignments, inside always blocks (at least,
+> podedge/negedge always blocks) cause headaches, non-blocking assignments don't.
+>
+> FPGAs are designed to 'run' synchronous register transfer logic - That is what they're optimized for.
+> They are based on the concept of clock domains where everything transitions on a clock edge and persists
+> between clock edges.
+If you write your VHDL/Verilog with this principal in mind and describe, explicitly,
+> what __happens on a clock edge__, you maximize your chances of the code being synthesizable.
+<p></p>

 ##### Non-Blocking Proceedural Assignment
 <p></p>
 > The nonblocking procedural assignment allows assignment scheduling without blocking the procedural